philc/book-notes/relationships/bringing up bebe - pamela druckerman.md

   use good judgment and to be aware and respectful of other people.
 I'm implying that she has a certain wisdom about the situation and that she's in command of herself.
 And I'm suggesting that I trust her."
   * (I don't do this enough.
-Often, I lecture my daughter in public, to her shame, which she then resents.)
+Often, I lecture my daughter in public, which she then resents.)
 * This is what French parents are "educating" their children about, fundamentally.
   * "I'm now convinced that the secret of why French kids rarely whine or collapse into tantrums -- or at least do so less than American kids -- is that they've developed the internal resources to cope with frustration.
 They don't expect to get what they want instantly."
 * "Kids learn how to distract themselves when they're made to wait.
 They just need to be given the chance."
 * Why do American parents bring snacks for their kids everywhere they go?